datopian/datapipes/README.md

 A webapp providing online Unix-Style data transformations on CSVs.

-Specifically, its a web service which unix-style `cut`, `grep`, `sed` in a streaming, "pipe-like" manner.
+Specifically, it’s a web service which offers unix-style `cut`, `grep`, `sed` in a streaming, "pipe-like" manner.
+It can be run via a browser or a command line interface.

 [![Build
 Status](https://travis-ci.org/okfn/datapipes.png)](https://travis-ci.org/okfn/datapipes)